LinuxCommandLibrary

 TLDR

-Create a snapshot using configuration file
+Create a read-only snapshot using a configuration file

-$ sudo rusnapshot -c path/to/config.toml --cr
+$ sudo rusnapshot -c [path/to/config.toml] --create

 copy

-List created snapshots
+List tracked snapshots

-$ sudo rusnapshot -c path/to/config.toml -l
+$ sudo rusnapshot -c [path/to/config.toml] -l

 copy